Butchart Gardens: History

 In 1907 Isaburo Kishida, a sixty-five-year-old garden designer from Yokohama, Japan, came to Victoria at the request of his son to build a tea garden for Esquimalt Gorge Park.
 This garden was wildly popular.
 Several prominent citizens, Jennie Butchart among them, commissioned Kishida to build Japanese gardens for their estates before Kishida returned to Japan in 1912.

 In 1909, when the limestone quarry was exhausted, Jennie set about turning it into the Sunken Garden, which was completed in 1921.
 They named their home "Benvenuto" ("welcome" in Italian), and began to receive visitors to their gardens.
 In 1926, they replaced their tennis courts with an Italian garden and in 1929 they replaced their kitchen vegetable garden with a large rose garden to the design of Butler Sturtevant of Seattle.
-Samuel Maclure, who was consultant to the Butchart Gardens, reflected the aesthetic of the English Arts and Crafts Movement.
+Samuel Maclure, who was consultant to the Butchart Gardens, reflected the aesthetic of the Renaissance Era and the English Arts and Crafts Movement.

 In 1939, the Butcharts gave the Gardens to their grandson Ian Ross (1918–1997) on his 21st birthday.
-Ross was involved in the operation and promotion of the gardens until his death 58 years later.
+Ross was involved in the operation and promotion of the gardens until his death 58 years later, at which time his son Christopher assumed those responsibilities.

 In 1953, miles of underground wiring were laid to provide night illumination, to mark the 50th anniversary of The Gardens.
 In 1964, the ever-changing Ross Fountain was installed in the lower reservoir to celebrate the 60th anniversary.
 In 1994, the Canadian Heraldic Authority granted a coat of arms to the Butchart Gardens.
-In 2004, two 30 ft totem poles were installed to mark the 100th anniversary, and The Gardens were designated as a national historic site.
+In 2004, two 30 ft totem poles were installed to mark the 100th anniversary, and The Gardens were designated as a national historic site of Canada.

 Ownership of The Gardens remains within the Butchart family; the owner and managing director since 2001 is the Butcharts' great-granddaughter Robin-Lee Clarke.

 In 1982 the Butchart Gardens was used as the inspiration for the gardens at the Canadian pavilion opened at Epcot Centre in Orlando Florida.

-In December 2009 the Children's Pavilion and the Rose Carousel were opened.
-The menagerie includes thirty animals ranging from bears, to horses, to ostriches, to zebras and mirrors the world from which The Gardens draws its visitors.
-The designs were hand-picked by the owner, in consultation with an artist from North Carolina.
-The carvings were done by some of the few remaining carvers of carousel art.
-Each animal is carved from basswood and took many months to complete.
-There are also two chariots able to accommodate persons with disabilities.
+As of 2024, the Butchart Gardens employs 50 full-time gardeners to tend to the property and its 26 greenhouses.
+The Rose Garden contains 2,500 plants from 280 rose varieties.